SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Extension_Modules.md

 ### StorageModule

-The StorageModule is responsible for the storage of element configuration data.
+The StorageModule DcM is responsible for the storage of element configuration data.

 ### SupportAssistant